Netflix/metaflow-service/services/ui_backend_service/docs/plugins.md

 There are two ways to register a new plugin to the UI service:

 1. Placing a folder under `services/ui_backend_service/plugins/installed`
-2. Defining a remote Git repository location
+2. Defining a remote Git Repository location

 Plugins can be registered via the `PLUGINS` environment variable or with a `config.plugins.json` file on the server.
 See `example.plugins.json` for reference.
 When using the environment variable, the value should be a _stringified_ json that can properly be parsed by Python's `json.loads()`.

 Example value:

 ```
 export PLUGINS='{"plugin-example": "git@github.com:Netflix/metaflow-ui-plugin-example.git"}'
 ```